C3BI-pasteur-fr/python-course-1/source/From_script_to_project.rst

 * switch between python versions
 * try your code as you are a final user
 * and so on ...

+It creates an environment that has its own installation directories, that doesn’t share libraries with other virtualenv environments (and optionally doesn’t access the globally installed libraries either).